 Post-approval training is provided by ACS utilising a mix of 'in-house' and external training providers.
 All ACS foster parents are expected to complete the training, support and development standards for foster parents within the first year of their approval and follow a training programme which is clearly linked to:

-- The national minimum standards for fostering which focus upon securing and promoting the welfare of children and young people. - The competencies identified within the NVQ in England Level 3 Diploma in Caring for Children & Young People. - Key findings from research, government guidance and examples of best practice.
+- The national minimum standards for fostering which focus upon securing and promoting the welfare of children and young people. - Key findings from research, government guidance and examples of best practice.